iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 3 reviews"/>
 </p>

+> Please listen to everyone and make an on/off option.
+This only needs to be on when we go out in public and will just be an added step such as bringing a mask.<br> :date: __2020-08-11 05:33:38__

 > It's neither good or bad.
 It just sits in the background.
 I can only assume it works.<br> :date: __2020-07-20 08:28:08__